Using Form Integrations Premium

 As you see, we selected the option Apply on all forms in the project to catch all the possible submissions from the pages of our project.
 For the Send to email field, we used the Project owner email option, and, inside the content, a special _a-fields variable prints all the possible form fields (Global integrations cannot know in advance from which form the request is sent).

 # Send data to third-party applications via Webhooks

 In addition to collecting data, Grapedrop can also propagate them to multiple third-party applications by using Webhooks, so you can automatically insert the new entry in your Google Sheets, Email Marketing tool, or any CRM.
 The fastest way to do that is by using workflow automation tools like Zapier or IFTTT, which offer connections to other applications.
 By default, Grapedrop offers support for Zapier Webhooks and standard Webhook (for any other external tool).

-Save the integration and test your form on the Preview page, by submitting, to check it in Zapier.
+Save the integration and test your form on the Preview page, by submitting it.